department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2023-09-profile-hub-usability/research-plan.md

 * Date and time of pilot session: TBD

 ### Research sessions
-* Planned dates of research: Beginning October 11
+* Planned dates of research: October 11 - 17

 ### Length of sessions